blobcity/ai-seed/README.md

 3. Assumes data is in CSV format

 ## Run
-All code templates are hosted on BlobCity A.I.
+One click run option available on BlobCity A.I.
 Cloud.
-They are ready to run, in a single click.
-Minimum infrastructure to test out the program is provided at no cost.
+Reasonable cloud infrastructure included for free.

 [<img src="https://cloud.blobcity.com/assets/images/badge.png" height="25" style="margin-bottom:-15px" />](https://cloud.blobcity.com)

 ## Contribute
 We welcome contributors.
 Want to make a correction, or add a code template?
-Simply send us a pull request, and we will accept if upto the mark.
+Simply send us a pull request, and we will accept if it is upto the mark.